-- $\acute{E}$ At least 75% of the value of our total assets must be represented by the following: - É interests in real property, including leaseholds and options to acquire real property and leaseholds; - É interests in mortgages on real property;
+At least 75% of the value of our total assets must be represented by the following: Е interests in real property, including leaseholds and options to acquire real property and leaseholds; Г interests in mortgages on real property;

-- É interests in personal property that generates rents from real property; - É stock in other REITs and debt instruments issued by publicly offered REITs; - É cash and cash items (including certain receivables); - É government securities; and - É investments in stock or debt instruments attributable to the temporary investment of new capital during the one-year period following our receipt of new capital that we raise through equity offerings (but not our distribution reinvestment plan) or public offerings of debt obligations with at least a five-year term; and - É Regular or residual interests in a REMIC.
-However, if less than 95% of the assets of a REMIC consists of assets that are qualifying real estate related assets under U.S. federal income tax laws, determined as if we held such assets directly, we will be treated as holding directly our proportionate share of the assets of such REMIC. - É Not more than 25% of our total assets may be represented by securities, other than those in the 75% asset class described above. - É Except for securities in taxable REIT subsidiaries and the securities in the 75% asset class described in the first bullet point above, the value of any one issuerøs securities owned by us may not exceed 5% of the value of our total assets. - É Except for securities in taxable REIT subsidiaries and the securities in the 75% asset class described in the first bullet point above, we may not own more than 10% of any one issuerøs outstanding voting securities. - É Except for securities of taxable REIT subsidiaries and the securities in the 75% asset class described in the first bullet point above, we may not own more than 10% of the total value of the outstanding securities of any one issuer, other than securities that qualify for the õstraight debtö exception or other exceptions discussed below. - É Not more than 20% of the value of our total assets may be represented by the securities of one or more taxable REIT subsidiaries. - É Not more than 25% of the value of our total assets may be represented by nonqualified publicly offered REIT debt instruments.
+L interests in personal property that generates rents from real property; Г stock in other REITs and debt instruments issued by publicly offered REITs; Г cash and cash items (including certain receivables); Е government securities; and [ investments in stock or debt instruments attributable to the temporary investment of new capital during the one-year period following our receipt of new capital that we raise through equity offerings (but not our distribution reinvestment plan) or public offerings of debt obligations with at least a five-year term; and cons Regular or residual interests in a REMIC.
+However, if less than 95% of the assets of a REMIC consists of assets that are qualifying real estate related assets under U.S. federal income tax laws determined as if we held such assets directly, we will be treated as holding directly our proportionate share of the assets of such REMIC. ot more than 25% of our total assets may be represented by securities, other than those in the 5% asset class described above. desc ept for securities in taxable REIT subsidiaries and the securities in the 75% asset class ribed in the first bullet point above, the value of any one issuer is securities owned by us may exceed 5% of the value of our total assets. desc ept for securities in taxable REIT subsidiaries and the securities in the 75% asset class ribed in the first bullet point above, we may not own more than 10% of any one issuer standing voting securities. desc ept for securities of taxable REIT subsidiaries and the securities in the 75% asset class ribed in the first bullet point above, we may not own more than 10% of the total value of the tanding securities of any one issuer, other than securities that qualify for the straight debter to or other exceptions discussed below. more than 20% of the value of our total assets may be represented by the securities of one or e taxable REIT subsidiaries. more than 25% of the value of our total assets may be represented by nonqualified publicly red REIT debt instruments.